 On iPad, open the dashboard, tap the paperclip icon, tap “Add…”, and select “Image…”.
 Now you can add an existing image from your photo library or the Files app, or you can take a photo with the camera.

 You can add as many image attachments as you want, and you can also use this feature to scroll through attached PDF files.
-To delete an image attachment again, click right and select “Remove Image” (Mac), or swipe from right to left on the image (iOS/iPadOS).
+To delete an image attachment again, click right (Mac) or touch and hold (iOS/iPadOS) it and select “Remove Image”.